quantixed/VolcanoPlot/README.md

 Also tell Igor what the basevalue is.
 This is the intensity assigned to any proteins which were not detected.
 Default is 0 (for MaxQuant).

+If you have several `proteinGroups.txt` files, it is possible to analyse them together using the *Load Multiple MaxQuant...* option.
+Due to potential differences in LFQ values between files, the default is to display the mean of ratios rather than the ratio of means.
+Paired T-test is the default test, otherwise this option will give equivalent outputs as for a single file.

 ## Manual analysis

 Analysis can also be started manually from the Macros menu.